Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-\paragraph{Hybrid Knowledge Transfer} \citeN{Tsai2016a} propose a learning algorithm of Cross-Domain Landmark Selection (CDLS) for solving heterogeneous domain adaptation (HDA) using the statistic criterion (MMD), where the instance weights and feature transformation are learnt simultaneously.
-Specifically, the CDLS derives a heterogeneous feature transformation which results in a domain-invariant subspace for associating cross-domain data, and assign weight to each instance according to their adaptation ability using both labelled and unlabelled target samples.
+In this problem, both limited labelled and sufficient unlabelled target data are presented, which is named \textit{semi-supervised heterogeneous domain adaptation}. \paragraph{Statistical Approach} Tsai et al.~\citeN{Tsai2016a} propose the Cross-Domain Landmark Selection (CDLS) method for heterogeneous domain adaptation (HDA) using the statistical approach (MMD).
+Specifically, the CDLS method derives a heterogeneous feature transformation which results in a domain-invariant subspace for associating the heterogeneous domains. and assigns the weight to each instance according to their adaptation ability using both labelled and unlabelled target samples. \paragraph{Correspondence Approach} Zhai et al.~\citeN{Zhai2010} assume in addition to a set of labelled correspondence pairs between the source and target datasets, some unlabelled data from both datasets are also available.
+Specifically, given a set of correspondence samples C between the two domains, one can learn the mapping matrices $A_s$ and $A_t$ for the source and target sets respectively in order to preserve the correspondence relationships after mapping: